 While Chowdhury doesn’t advise everyone to forego a house and live in a Motel 6, it is clear that like other successful people, Chowdhury has been able to achieve results by intensely simplifying his daily routine.

 His experience begs the question of every entrepreneur: how much more can I accomplish if I eliminated parts of my routine?Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.